 Running on a Mind Rewired

-Running on a Mind Rewired remains available for purchase both here on this site and on: Amazon, BN, Kindle, and Nook.
+Running on a Mind Rewired is available for purchase both here on this site and on: Amazon, BN, Kindle, and Nook.

 She was the only girl in the boys’ high school hockey league, fighting to keep playing in spite of concussions and other serious injuries.
 By age seventeen, she was battling her second round of severe depression, this time while hooked on crack.
 A near-death experience—her interrupted suicide—would haunt her through multiple unsuccessful attempts at drug and alcohol treatment.
 Then, Jennifer Cannon realized she had to find her own path to recovery.